sharetribe/flex-sdk-js/docs/calling-the-api.md

 Here's a list of available `opts`:

-* `onUploadProcess`: Takes a callback function that is called with [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).
+* `onUploadProgress`: Takes a callback function that is called with [ProgressEvent](https://developer.mozilla.org/en-US/docs/Web/API/ProgressEvent).

 **Example:**